 Living with confusion about identity is emotionally exhausting and potentially destructive.
 For some people this period is followed quite quickly by a stage in which they come to accept their identity and are able to express it in a positive way.
-Mixing with other LGBT people - in social settings or through support groups - can help a person feel able to accept who they are.
-For some people, particularly in larger towns and cities, LGBT support groups provide a safe environment for coming out.
-Elsewhere, local and national LGBT telephone helplines provide a listening ear for people who want support.
+Mixing with other LGBTQ people - in social settings or through support groups - can help a person feel able to accept who they are.
+For some people, particularly in larger towns and cities, LGBTQ support groups provide a safe environment for coming out.
+Elsewhere, local and national LGBTQ telephone helplines provide a listening ear for people who want support.

 We encourage you to check out the student group, Pride Alliance, on the UMass Lowell's Clubs & Organizations site.

 You will need Adobe Acrobat Reader to view any pdf files.
 It can be download for free from the Adobe website.